Jacuzzik/munder-difflin/README.md

 ---

-## Getting started
+# Getting started

-### Download the app
+## Download the app

-Most people want this one.
-Signed and notarized macOS builds, plus Windows and Linux, are available from the upstream project's releases.
+Most people want the packaged application.

+Signed and notarized macOS builds, along with Windows and Linux builds, are available from the project's releases.

-Install it, open it, and the wizard takes you the rest of the way.
+You do not need Node.js, a toolchain, or this repository when using a packaged release.

-You do still need at least one agent CLI on your machine, and the app can install missing ones for you from Settings → Prerequisites.
+You still need at least one supported agent CLI on your machine.
+Missing tools can be installed through the application's prerequisites/settings flow.

+---

-### Build from source
+## Build from source

-Everything below is for contributors and for people who want to run an unreleased build.
+Everything below is for contributors and people who want to run an unreleased build.

 ### Prerequisites